Dangerous & prohibited items

 Sending lithium batteries overseas

-Shipments of electronic items containing lithium cells and batteries are prohibited when sent using the Express Courier International Platinum product.
+Shipments of electronic items containing lithium cells and batteries are prohibited when sent using the International Courier product.

 You cannot send lithium batteries to Germany, Italy, Laos or Macao.
 If you do, your item will be refused or returned to sender.